parkhub/aws-api-gateway/README.md

 # AwsApiGateway

-A Serverless Component that provisions an API Gateway.
+A Serverless Component that provisions an AWS API Gateway API.

 ## Usage